bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

   skills, was able to build such a dashboard in the cloud using Google’s BigQuery and DataStudio tools.
 ---
 Bekk’s Oslo office is located at the tip of Vippetangen.
 Thus our employees are mostly dependent on public transportation to get to clients, social events or back home from work.
-We therefore wanted to build a simple dashboard in our reception hall that would provide employees and visitors with realtime information about nearby buses, city bikes and electric scooters on their way out of the office.
+We wanted to build a simple dashboard in our reception hall that would provide employees and visitors with realtime information about nearby buses, city bikes and electric scooters on their way out of the office.

 ![](/assets/dashboard.png)

 The Google Cloud Platform (GCP) combines powerful cloud tools with the simplicity and ease of use from Google services.
 To build the dashboard data, we made use of BigQuery.
-BigQuery is part of GCP, and is a serverless tool ideal for performing analysis on large datasets using the SQL language, without the need for administering a local database.
+BigQuery is part of GCP and is a serverless tool ideal for performing analysis on large datasets using the SQL language, without the need for administering a local database.

 ## 1. Obtain and store your data